Homology Medicines is focused on advancing our genetic medicines platform as one-time treatments and potential cures for patients with rare diseases.

 pheEDBACK Natural History Study

-We are also conducting pheEDBACK, a one-year natural history study for adults with PKU due to PAH deficiency.
+Aditionally, we are conducting pheEDBACK, a one-year natural history study for adults with PKU due to PAH deficiency.
 To learn more, visit clinicaltrials.gov and search the study ID HMI-100-102 or the identifier NCT04768348.

 juMPStart Gene Therapy Clinical Trial for Hunter Syndrome